tweedegolf/storage-abstraction/README.md

 [![ci](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml/badge.svg)](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml)

-Provides an abstraction layer for interacting with a storage; this storage can be a local file system or a cloud storage service.
+Provides an abstraction layer for interacting with a storage; the storage can be a local file system or a cloud storage service.
 Supported cloud storage services are:

 - MinIO
 - Azure Blob